egortaran/DRF/README.md

 # Web service for managing notes

+## Project objective

+- Strict separation of the application into front-end and back-end;
+- Creating an API on the back-end side and using DRF and Graphml for this purpose;
+- Creating a front-end using React;
+- Building a project in Docker

 ## Installation

 Used libraries for working with the project.
 Everything is written in the file requirements.txt